softmagnet/tp/docs/UserGuide.md

   e.g. `n/John p/97833242 … /nok n/Harry p/87738383 …` `John` and `97833242` are information belonging to the student
   and `John`'s NOK's name is `Harry` whose phone number is `87738383`.

+* For commands that require index (e.g. EditClass, AddToClass, etc), zero, negative and out-of-range indices are rejected with an error message.

 </div>